 On matters of relevance to the regions, the Parliament, the Council and the Commission must consult the European Committee of the Regions (of which Apostolos Tzitzikostas is the president).

 The committees’ opinions are not binding upon the EU institutions.

 In addition, other institutions and bodies may be consulted when a proposal falls within their area of interest or expertise, for example, the European Central Bank for proposals concerning economic or financial matters.

 National parliaments receive draft legislative acts at the same time as the Parliament and the Council.
 They can give their opinion to ensure that decisions are made at the most appropriate level.
-EU actions are subject to the principle of subsidiarity, which means that, except in the areas where it has exclusive powers, the EU only acts where action will be more effective at EU level than at national level.
 National parliaments monitor the correct application of the principle of subsidiarity in EU decision-making and can give reasoned opinions when they consider that the principle is not being respected.

 Getting involved as a citizen

 Every EU citizen has the right to submit a petition to the Parliament in one of the official languages of the EU, in the form of a complaint or a request, on an issue that falls within the EU’s fields of activity.
 Petitions are examined by the Parliament’s Committee on Petitions, which makes a decision on their admissibility and is responsible for dealing with them.

-Citizens can also participate directly in the development of EU policies by calling on the European Commission to make a proposal on matters on which the EU has the competence to legislate.
+Citizens can also participate directly in the development of EU policies by calling on the Commission to make a proposal on matters on which the EU has the competence to legislate.
 A European Citizens’ Initiative, as this is called, has to be backed by at least 1 million EU citizens, coming from at least seven Member States.
 A minimum number of signatories is required in each of those seven Member States.

 Citizens can share their views on Commission initiatives at key stages of the policymaking and law-making process.
 Through the ‘Have your say’ web portal, citizens and stakeholders can contribute in different ways.